Geology – Field of study catalogue MU

 The two-year study programme of Geology prepares highly educated specialists in geological branches, such as environmental geology, geophysics, geochemistry, historical geology, hydrogeology, mineralogy, magmatic and metamorphic petrology, paleontology, quarternary geology and karsology, regional geology, sedimentary geology, soil mechanics and tectonics.
 During their studies, students specialize in three chosen branches where they deepen their theoretical and practical knowledge.

 After successfully completing his/her studies the graduate is able to:

-- solve particular geological problems independently, interpret results of the research, and present the obtained information in written and oral forms
+- solve complex geological problems, interpret results of the research in relation to other contexts, present the results in written and oral forms

 Graduates can find jobs in basic or applied research - at universities, companies, specialized laboratories, environmental institutions, state management, etc. They can work independently and solve complex problems.

 The standard duration of the study is four semesters.
 To be admitted to the final state examination, students must obtain a total of 120 credits for required, selective and elective courses.
 The required courses cover one third of all the credits including the thesis preparation and thesis defence.
 Students choose selective courses according to the requirements of the subjects of the final state examination.
 These courses make up about one third of all the credits.

 The remaining part of the credits can be obtained from any elective courses.
 During the course of their studies, students should follow the Course Catalogue for their year of matriculation.
 They can access the Course Catalogues through the faculty website.